International Development

 Set up the University VPN system to access these resources any time, anywhere!

-Sometimes you may want to try specific databases or journals - perhaps your lecturer has recommended particular names as a good way of finding articles.
+Sometimes you may want to try specific databases or journals - perhaps your lecturer has recommended particular sources as a good way of finding articles.
 This section lists key sources for International Development:

 • Journals Across a Range of Development Topics